Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Introduction

 \section{Introduction}

-Stochastic programming (SP) is one of the most widespread mathematical programming-based frameworks for decision-making under uncertainty.
-In general, SP casts decision problems subject to parametric uncertainty as deterministic equivalents in the form of large-scale linear or mixed-integer programming (LP/MIP) problems that can be solved with standard optimization techniques.

-One important feature related to SP models is the scenario tree.
-A scenario tree is a structural description of the dynamics between the random variables that model the uncertain elements.
-In this setting, the random variables are typically assumed to have discrete finite support, for which each possible realization and respective probability are known.

-The literature has seen a wealth of applications that rely on SP and associated developments \citep{ruszczynski2003stochastic, wallace2005applications}.
-The most widespread form of SP problems is two-stage stochastic programming (2SSP), emerging from problems with only two stages in the scenario tree.

-Settings with more than two stages are referred to as multi-stage problems.
-Multi-stage stochastic programming (MSSP) has likewise seen intensive developments in the last few decades, mostly motivated by developments in closely related fields such as optimal control and reinforcement learning.
-MSSP models arise at the intersection between dynamic programming and SP.
-Dynamic programming (DP) is a framework specialized for problems in which dynamics play a central role \citep{bellman1966dynamic}, and its extension to problems involving stochastic processes is known as stochastic dynamic programming (SDP).

-MSSP problems are essentially SDP problems and can therefore utilize the sophisticated solution techniques available for SDP problems.
-A significant limitation in dynamic programming, however, is the no-forgetting assumption stating that at each decision stage, the full history of the stochastic decision process must be remembered.
-Dynamic programming circumvents this issue by considering Markov decision problems satisfying the Markov property, that is, given the current state and action, the next state is conditionally independent of the previous states and actions \citep{bellman1961adaptive}.

-While the Markov property makes it possible to solve large decision problems, it has two main disadvantages.
-First, many problems, including ones with multiple cooperating decision-makers \citep{lauritzen2001representing}, do not satisfy the Markov property.
-Second, the assumption of conditional independence makes considering risk measures such as value-at-risk generally challenging for approaches based on dynamic programming because the optimal strategy in such problems depends on not only the history of the process but also the decisions that would be made if the history was different.
-A notable framework combining the advantages of MSSP and DP is stochastic dual dynamic programming, presented in \citet{pereira1991multi} and \citet{zou2019stochastic}, which can consider conditional value-at-risk while assuming the Markov property.

-A common assumption in SP models is that the stochastic processes, particularly the state probabilities and/or observed values, are not influenced by the previously made decisions.
-The uncertainty is thus \emph{exogenous}.
-This is methodologically convenient, for the deterministic equivalent model has the same nature as its stochastic counterpart, retaining important characteristics such as linearity, or more generally, convexity.
+A common assumption in decision making under uncertainty is that the stochastic processes, particularly the state probabilities and/or observed values, are not influenced by the previously made decisions.
+Thus, the uncertainty is said to be exogenous.
+Here, we focus on a much less explored class of stochastic problems presenting endogenous uncertainty.
+In this more general setting, decisions can affect the uncertainty faced in later stages through \emph{decision-dependent probabilities} or \emph{conditionally observed information} \citep{hellemo2018}, which makes these problems challenging from both a modeling and computational standpoint.
+To solve such problems, we employ a combination of influence diagrams and mixed-integer programming.